Chapter 16. The Importance of Challenge

 “Frisland” can be seen bottom left

-That evening the insatiably curious Churchill took a book from his library on the Crimean war, where this artillery unit had first been deployed some 90 years earlier.
-In it he found a sketch of the artillery team, dressed in similar, though now dated uniforms and loading a similar, though now antique gun.
-And, off to one side was the ‘fifth man’ — holding the horses used to transport the gun around in pre-mechanised times.
+That evening, the insatiably curious Churchill took a book from his library on the Crimean war, where this artillery unit had first been deployed 90 years earlier.
+He found a sketch of the artillery team dressed in similar, though now dated, uniforms and firing a similar, though now antique, gun.
+And off to one side was the ‘fifth man’ — holding the horses they had to use to transport a large gun around a century before.

 --